 - Lack of motivation or pleasure in activities that used to be enjoyable

 - Memory problems

 If you or a loved one is exhibiting any of these symptoms, it may be due to a dopamine imbalance.
 While dopamine imbalances can be caused by various factors, it is important to note that drug use can have an effect on the brain’s dopamine levels and thus can contribute to a dopamine imbalance.

 Find Treatment for Addiction at Oceanfront Recovery

 Your story can become one of happiness, joyousness, and freedom in sobriety.
 You can make the courageous decision to seek help today and embark upon the rewarding journey of recovery.
-Oceanfront Recovery, a licensed Substance Abuse Disorder and Dual-Diagnosis Treatment Center in beautiful Laguna Beach, was founded with the goal of providing the best care and service possible, at an affordable price, and in a location where men and women would want to get well.
-For information about individualized treatment options, please call today: (877) 279-1777
+Oceanfront Recovery, located in beautiful Laguna Beach, was founded to provide the best care and service possible at an affordable price.
+Our serene setting helps to create a calming and restorative atmosphere for healing.

 Contact Oceanfront Recovery at (877) 296-7477 today to learn more about how our addiction treatment options can help you or a loved one find lasting recovery from addiction.
 Our knowledgeable admissions staff is available to answer any questions you may have about dopamine, addiction, and recovery.
 We can help you begin the journey of transformation toward a healthier, happier life.